dtulibrary/dtu_blacklight_common/README.md

 The functionality provided by this gem assumes that Blacklight has already been installed, it does not run the blacklight installer.s

+### Dtu::SolrDocument

+Make sure your `SolrDocument` model in app/models/solr_document.rb is a subclass of `Dtu::SolrDocument` in order to get those behaviors.

 ### Initializer

 To modify configuration values like pubmed url, create an initializer at config/initializers/dtu_config.rb.
 See the [default initializer file](../config/initializers/dtu_config.rb) for reference.